SharonSonya/cyclistic-bike-share-analysis/README.md

 ![Cyclistic Dashboard](Dashboard/cyclistic_dashboard.png)

+**Analysis Period:** April 2023 – September 2023

 ## Business Task

 The objective of this project was to analyze historical bike trip data and answer the following questions:

- How do annual members and casual riders use Cyclistic bikes differently?
+- How do annual members and casual riders use Cyclistic bikes differently?
- What patterns can be identified in ride frequency and ride duration?
+- What patterns can be identified in ride frequency and ride duration?
- How can Cyclistic encourage casual riders to become annual members?
+- How can Cyclistic encourage casual riders to become annual members?

----

 ## Tools Used